dougsweetser/Q/docs/About/resume.md

 ### Doing physics with quaternions
 This research project entails trying to reformulate all the fundamental equations of physics.
-The reason for such a large task is to start from one core hypothesis: events from any object in spacetime are described by the mathematics of a division altegra, known as the quaternions.
+The reason for such a large task is to start from one core hypothesis: events from any object in space-time are described by the mathematics of a division altegra, known as the quaternions.
 This is an old goal, but Doug has made a number of new insights, including a new way of expressing the Maxwell equations.